By Matt Degen

 Heated/ventilated front seats

-We’re pleased to see these creature comforts make it into the top Touring trim of the new Forester SUV.
+We’re pleased to see these creature comforts make it into the top Touring trim of the Forester SUV.

 Infotainment system